-Nominations open for new mid-career member awards, 2023
+Nominations open for mid-career member awards, 2024

-- For the Ropes Award, only female members are eligible for nomination
+- For the Ropes Award, only female members are eligible for nomination.

-- For the Sullivan Award, only UiMS members are eligible for nomination
+- For the Sullivan Award, only UiMS members are eligible for nomination.

 - must provide a statement regarding the nominee (500-word limit).